amit0rana/betterOptionsTrading/README.md

 Very simple "userscript" which adds following features to kite.zerodha.com ui

 * Group your holdings in 'categories' or 'tags'
-* See a small tag next to your stock name indicating which category does the stock belong to.
+* Small tag is shown next to your stock name indicating which category it belongs to.
 ![tags](https://dl.dropbox.com/s/ygk9id8c21b3mi8/HoldingsWithTags.png?dl=0)
-* When a specific category is selected, only stocks in that category is shown in 'watchlist' or 'orders' or 'holdings' screen
+* Filter stocks based on category.
+Once filter is applied only stocks in that category will be shown in 'watchlist' or 'orders' or 'holdings' screen
 ![header](https://dl.dropbox.com/s/zvefkb2pis0ygq4/headerWithTagSelector.png?dl=0)
-* One stock can have multiple tags.
+* One stock can be in multiple categories.
-* When you click on a stock in watchlist, if same stock is present in 'holdings', screen will be scrolled bringing the stock in the middle and it will be highlighted for few seconds.
+* When you click on a stock in watchlist, if same stock is present in 'holdings', screen will be scrolled automatically bringing the stock in the middle and it will be highlighted for a few seconds.

-* Group your option positions under 'strategies'.
+* Group your F&O positions under 'strategies'.
 You will see strategy P&L on the right side of dropdown.
 ![strategies](https://dl.dropbox.com/s/414mh3oqvx4ppf2/strategies.png?dl=0)
-* Tag reference trades
+* Tag your reference trades for easier identification
 ![referenceTags](https://dl.dropbox.com/s/i18bklcdebtagia/referenceTags.png?dl=0)